-- a.
-A student may cancel application for credit-by-exam at any time prior to the completion of the examination with no entry on the permanent record; - The examination instructor will b. make the grade available to the student prior to the formal submission of the grade. - A grade of 'C-' or better must be c. obtained to establish credit-byexam; - d.
-If a student elects not to have the grade posted, a grade of 'W' will be recorded.
-No course may be attempted more than once using credit-by-exam; - Grades earned using credit-by-exam e. will be posted on the transcript as resident credit in the semester the examination was taken and used in computing semester and cumulative grade point averages.
-Such grades shall be accompanies by the notation "By examination" as applicable.
+- A student may cancel application for Credit-by-Exam at any time prior to the completion of the examination with no entry on the permanent record. - b.
+The examination instructor will make the grade available to the student prior to the formal submission of the grade. - c.
+A grade of C or better must be obtained to establish Credit-by-Exam. - d.
+If a student elects not to have the grade posted, a grade of W will be recorded.
+No course may be attempted more than once using Credit-by-Exam. - e.
+Grades earned using Credit-by-Exam will be posted on the transcript as resident credit in the semester the examination was taken and used in computing semester and cumulative grade point averages.
+Such grades shall be accompanied by the notation "By examination" as applicable.

-Credit-by-exam will not be accepted for any part of the final 30 semester hours without permission of the Senior Vice President and Provost.
-With such permission, six of the final 30 credit hours may be by credit-by-exam.
-Applications for examinations shall be
+Credit-by-Exam will not be accepted for any part of the final 30 semester hours without permission of the Senior Vice President and Provost.
+With such permission, six of the final 30 credit hours may be by Credit-by-Exam.
+Applications for examinations shall be approved on an individual course basis.
 The instructor must certify on the report of examination that copies of the examination questions and the student's answers shall be retained in accordance with the University of Maryland's Records and Retention and Disposal Schedule.